erincameron11/erincameron11.github.io/_pages/about.md

 ---

-In my spare time I play hockey and dodgeball, create pottery through Toronto's Gardiner Museum in-house pottery classes, cook, and have an occasional beer with friends.
+In my spare time I play hockey and dodgeball, read, create pottery through Toronto's Gardiner Museum in-house pottery classes, cook, and have an occasional beer with friends.

 I graduated from York University with an Honours Bachelor of Arts in 2015, and Loyalist College with a Paramedic Diploma in 2018.
 My passion lies in creative thinking and problem solving my way through daily life.
 I am methodical, imaginative, self-starter who often spends time wondering about questions like:
 * Does warm weather correlate to higher outbreak numbers of COVID-19?